xjk20/Mask-RCNN-Fnoise/README.md

 # Mask-RCNN-Fnoise
 Solved:

-1. Clone a repo containing detectron Mask-RCNN architecture.
+1. Clone a repo containing detectron2 Mask-RCNN architecture.
 (Can change individual layers)
 2. Imported COCO dataset from a github repo and demonstrate that the chosen implementation is able to learn and perform inferences.

 Unsolved: